Selecting and/or Arranging for Appropriate Services for Incarcerated, Institutionalized, Detained or Deported Parents

 • Inform the parent/guardian of the programs that are available and how to enroll;

-• Maintain monthly contact with the parent/guardian and monitor his/her progress;
+• Maintain monthly contact with the parent/guardian and monitor their progress;

-• Ensure visitation and contact is maintained as ordered;
+• Ensure family time and contact is maintained as ordered;

 • Upon request, provide the parent/guardian with literature on subjects related to the reunification plan, such as parenting or drug abuse